Pagure/pagure/doc/configuration.rst

 ITEM_PER_PAGE
 ~~~~~~~~~~~~~
 This configuration key allows you to configure the length of a page by
 setting the number of items on the page.
-Items can be commits, users, groups
+Items can be commits, users, groups,
 or projects for example.

 Defaults to: ``50``.